nens/threedi-docs/source/a_releasenotes.rst

 Delft-FEWS 3Di integration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 We are proud to announce that we have made it easier to deploy your 3Di model in an operational manner.
 You can now start, stop, pause and analyze your 3Di model using our brand new API.
 An example implementation would be to hook up your 3Di model with FEWS.
 Interested to know more about this possibility?
-Read this `blogpost <https://3diwatermanagement.com/blog/operational-flood-forecasting-with-3di/>`_. or contact us directly via jonas@nelen-schuurmans.nl
+Read this `blogpost on operational flood forecasting <https://3diwatermanagement.com/blog/operational-flood-forecasting-with-3di/>`_. or contact us directly via jonas@nelen-schuurmans.nl

 Script sharing - Invitation to participate
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^